macbeth-byui/cse280-course/challenge-set-solutions/group04_solution.md

 **Part 1**

-Graph function $f$ using a graphing calculator.
+Graph both functions $f$ and $g$ using a graphing calculator.
 Explain what this so-called "sawtooth" function represents.

 Answer:

-$f$ reprsents the positive fractional distance from the ceiling $[0,1)$
+$f$ reprsents the positive fractional distance from the ceiling.  $g$ represents the fractional part.
+The range of both of these is $[0,1)$.

 **Part 2**